tucan9389/image-clustering-browser/README.md

 ```
 {path-to-your-working-directory}
-├── image-clustering-and-browsing # clone from this repo
+├── image-clustering-browser # clone from this repo
 |   ├── browser-react
 |   ├── browser-server
 |   ├── clustering